Is Flandrensis a real country?

 Can I get an official passport of Flandrensis?

 No!
+All citizens receive a digital certificate of citizenship (in English and in Flandriaans).
 There are a lot of examples of micronations who produced professional looking documents as novelty souvenirs, but were later victims of criminals who sold them to ignorant refugees as passports from real existing countries.
 Or even worse, a few so-called “micronations” that welcomed refugees with these falsified documents just to make money… It is cruel to give those people false hope, they have lost everything already.
-Applications with the request to have such documents will be ignored.
+Applications with the request to have passports, visas, etc. will be ignored.

 Where can I meet other Flandrensians?